Nicotine

 Pipes, rolling papers, matches/lighter.

-Can be prescribed or bought as nicotine gum or patches used to ease Withdrawal during attempts to quit smoking.
+Can be prescribed or bought as nicotine gum or patches used to ease withdrawal during attempts to quit smoking.

 Retail outlets, vending machines.